EunoiaC/Boa/README.md

 ## Download
 Go to the latest release and download the asset named Boa

-If it is a text file, run the following command in the terminal:
+If it downloads as a text file, run the following command in the terminal:
 ```
 terminal % chmod +x
 ```